A federal government Website managed by the U.S. Department of Health and Human Services

 Hepatitis B is a very safe vaccine.
 Most people do not have any problems with it but a vaccine, like any medicine, could cause a serious reaction.
 Learn more about possible side effects of hepatitis B vaccine.

-All children should get their first dose of hepatitis B vaccine at birth and complete the vaccine series by 6–18 months of age.
+All children should get their first dose of hepatitis B vaccine at birth and complete the vaccine series by 6-18 months old.
 Hepatitis B vaccine is recommended for all babies so that they will be protected from a serious but preventable disease.
 Babies and young children are at much greater risk for developing a chronic infection if infected, but the vaccine can prevent this.

-All children and adolescents younger than 19 years of age who have not yet gotten the vaccine should also be vaccinated.
+All children and adolescents younger than 19 years old who have not yet gotten the vaccine should also be vaccinated.
 "Catch-up" vaccination is recommended for children and adolescents who were never vaccinated or who did not get the entire vaccine series.
 Learn more about catching up on vaccines in the Who and When section.

 Any adult who is at risk for hepatitis B virus infection or who wants to be vaccinated should talk to a health professional about getting the vaccine series.